rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 {{< accordion title="What are the separate charges and minimums that are applied to Cloud Servers pricing?" col="in" href="accordion11" >}}

 The listed prices for Cloud Servers include both *raw infrastructure* and *managed service* charges.
-The price is split to show what you are paying for when you partner with us.
+The price split shows what you are paying for when you partner with us.

--   The raw infrastructure price can be contrasted with what other hosting companies charge for a cloud server.
+-   You can contrast the raw infrastructure price with what other hosting companies charge for a cloud server.
 It covers the infrastructure of the hosted server.
 -   The managed service price applies to the support